ECF/bndtools.workspace/README.md

 # bndtools.workspace
 Bndtools Remote Service Workspace Template

-## NEW (3/31/2026) Project Templates for MCP ToolGroups Example API, Servers, and Clients
+## NEW (3/31/2026): New Project Templates for MCP ToolGroups API, MCP Servers, and MCP Clients

 Three project templates have been added to this workspace template: